nhoizey/nicolas-hoizey.com/src/notes/2021/10/16/1/index.md

 > JPEG XL competes with AVIF which has similar compression quality but <mark>fewer features overall</mark>

-This is on #CanIUse page for JPEG-XL: <https://caniuse.com/jpegxl>
+This is on #CanIUse page for JPEG XL: <https://caniuse.com/jpegxl>

 I'm not sure @jonsneyers would approve… 😅